-Third, to test AMdependency of the number mapping on the MNL, we will test whether the smallest-number intercepts differ between the lower and the higher number range (Hypothesis 2) with one two-sided paired Bayesian_t-test in each experiment.
-A significant resultEvidence for a difference would lead to the conclusion that small/large numbers are overall shifted to the left/right on the MNL, respectively (as in Scenarios 2, 3, 5, and 6).
-In other words, this would imply that the SNARC effect and the MNL are not fully flexible.
-The lack of a significant difference (supported by conclusive Bayesian evidence for the null hypothesis) Evidence against a difference would indicate that the SNARC effect and the MNL are at least partly flexible (as in Scenarios 1 and 4).
+ThirdNext, to test AMdependency of the number mapping on the MNL, we will test whether the smallest-number intercepts differ between the lower and the higher number range (Hypothesis 2b) with one two-sided paired Bayesian t-test in each experiment.
+Evidence for a difference would lead to the conclusion that small/large numbers are overall shifted to the left/right on the MNL, respectively (as in Scenarios 2, 3, 5, and 6 in Figures S1 and S2).
+In other words, this would imply that the SNARC effect and the MNL are not fully flexibleRMdependent.
+Evidence against a difference would indicate that the SNARC effect and the MNL are at least partly flexible_RMdependent (as in Scenarios 1 and 4 in Figures S1 and S2).

-Fourth, to investigate AMdependency of the strength of the SNARC effect, we will compare SNARC slopes between the number ranges (Hypothesis 3) with one two-sided paired Bayesian t-test in each experiment.
-Significantly-Evidence for steeper SNARC slopes in the lower than in the higher number range can be interpreted as stronger SNARC effect within (in absolute terms) smaller than larger numbers (as in Scenarios 4, 5, and 6).
+FourthThird, to investigate AMdependency of the strength of the SNARC effect, we will compare SNARC slopes between the number ranges (Hypothesis 3) with one two-sided paired Bayesian t-test in each experiment.
+Evidence for steeper SNARC slopes in the lower than in the higher number range can be interpreted as stronger SNARC effect within (in absolute terms) smaller than larger numbers (as in Scenarios 4, 5, and 6in Figures S1 and S2).
 This result would lead to the conclusion that the spatial mental representation seems to be more pronounced for small than for large numbers.
-Evidence against a such difference The lack of a significant difference (supported by conclusive Bayesian evidence for the null hypothesis) would indicate that the strength of the SNARC effect and of the spatial mental representation does not differ between number ranges (as in Scenarios 1, 2, and 3).
+Evidence against a such difference would indicate that the strength of the SNARC effect and of the spatial mental representation-does not differ between number ranges (as in Scenarios 1, 2, and 3in Figures S1 and S2).
+Once the data is collected, results can be interpreted with the help of Table S1 to see which scenario most likely underlies the mental representation of number magnitude.

-Positive controls and manipulation checks
+Positive controls and mManipulation checks

-To control the data quality in our study, we have implemented a seriousness check (Aust et al., Reips, 2009, review in Reips, 2021) as well as a self-assessment of noise, distractions, and other difficulties.
+To control the data quality in our study, we have implemented a seriousness check (Aust et al., 2013; Reips, 2009; review in Reips, 2021) as well as a self-assessment of noise, distractions, and other difficulties.
 To make sure that we will only analyze trials that reflect mental processes in correctly executed parity judgment, we will exclude incorrectly answered trials and trim RTs (as described in the data preprocessing pipeline).
 Also, we will exclude full datasets of participants with less than 75% valid trials to only build our results on participants who have understood and followed the task instructions.
 Moreover, we assess whether participant comply with the instructions to use their left and right index fingers for the left and right response keys, respectively, and only include their datasets into our analysis if they comply with the instructions.
+Finally, the test of the SNARC effect in the lower number ranges (Hypothesis 1a) will serve as a manipulation check.
+Importantly, we will only proceed with the testing of other hypotheses if we can find the SNARC effect in the lower number range in the respective experiment.